0chain/js-sdk/package/README.md

 [![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)](./LICENSE) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

-The Züs SDK is a JavaScript client library that provides a convenient interface for interacting with the Züs Network.
+The Züs JS SDK is a JavaScript client library that provides a convenient interface for interacting with the Züs Network.
 It allows developers to perform various operations such as creating and managing allocations, uploading and downloading files, executing smart contracts, and more.

 ## Züs Overview